PhilippeDumont/dashboard/README_EN.md

 ## Application overview

-Dashboard allowing the visualization of data in the form of graphs transmitted live from files in csv format.
+Dashboard allowing the visualization of data in the form of graphs with different analyse level.

 ## Project setup
 1) Download or clone the git repository on your computer.